Home / Attractions / Cutty Sark

 5. Cutty Sark; English Heritage Members

-Whilst the Cutty Sark does not sit within the English Heritage Membership, members are still able to pick up discounts on entry under the umbrella of associated attractions.
-Best to pre-book the date of visit and present tickets alongside your English Heritage membership.
+Although the Cutty Sark does not sit within the English Heritage Membership offer, members are still able to pick up discounted tickets.
+Known as an Associate Attraction, English Heritage members can secure discounts off Cutty Sark admission prices.
+To guarantee entry, always best to book in advance and present tickets alongside your English Heritage membership.
 Find out more about membership over at English Heritage Membership Offers.

 6. Cutty Sark; National Art Pass Members

-National Art Pass members can take advantage of half price entry to the Cutty Sark.
-Simply pre-book your visit using the designated booking link and present tickets alongside your National Art Pass on the day.
+National Art Pass Members can enjoy a 50% saving off Cutty Sark admission charges.
+Simply pre-book your visit using the designated booking link & present tickets alongside your National Art Pass on the day.
+At selected times of the year, the National Art Pass runs an attractive 3 month trial offer for new members that can offer great value for money.

 6. Cutty Sark; Blue Light Cardholders